Protein topology

 Protein topology is a property of protein molecule that does not change under deformation (without cutting or breaking a bond).

 Frameworks

 Two main topology frameworks have been developed and applied to protein molecules.

 Knot Theory

 Knot theory which categorises chain entanglements.
 The usage of knot theory is limited to a small percentage of proteins as most of them are unknot.

 Circuit topology

 Circuit topology categorises intra-chain contacts based on their arrangements.
+Circuit topology is a determinant of protein folding kinetics and stability.